GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-4.md

     your dependency, and it will be unsafe for your users to upgrade your library on its own, creating opportunities for hard-to-diagnose runtime conflicts for users.
-- Given the consequences of depending unstable features in dependencies, avoid doing so.
+- Given the consequences of depending on unstable features in dependencies, avoid doing so.
   - Depending on unstable features between submodules of a single library is acceptable, provided that users can easily force their build system to use compatible versions of the submodules.
 Some strategies for library owners